JonathanBonnaud/bricklink-notion-integration/README.md

 - create async methods to send the data to Notion - `DONE`
 - add to notion_mapping table: last_updated_at - `DONE`

-### Deployment / Scheduling

-- add cron scheduling (weekly scrape ids for new, daily scrape infos) - `DONE`
-- create serverless deployment
-- deploy to AWS
-    - and schedule the scraper
-    - and schedule the inserter/updater